oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ### Obligations

--   ${doc.customer.name} Application team will be available for the Testing Phase and will be completed within the agreed testing window.
+-   A Company Making Everything Application team will be available for the Testing Phase and will be completed within the agreed testing window.
--   ${doc.customer.name} to provide lists of Users and related IAM/IDCS Groups membership (max 20 users)
+-   A Company Making Everything to provide lists of Users and related IAM/IDCS Groups membership (max 20 users)
--   ${doc.customer.name} to provide lists OAC Application Roles and related users associations (max 2 custom OAC Application Roles)
+-   A Company Making Everything to provide lists OAC Application Roles and related users associations (max 2 custom OAC Application Roles)
--   ${doc.customer.name} to provides the tables structures output of the APEX web applications (that are source tables for this workload) before the beginning of the project implementation.
+-   A Company Making Everything to provides the tables structures output of the APEX web applications (that are source tables for this workload) before the beginning of the project implementation.

 ### Transition Plan

 #### Introduction

-Following the deployment of the solution to Oracle Cloud Infrastructure by the ${doc.config.impl.type} team, it is important to ensure a smooth handover to a technical team, or a partner. ${doc.config.impl.type} values the continuation of the cloud journey and we focus our efforts to ensure you start with the best possible foundation, to set you up for success in OCI.
+Following the deployment of the solution to Oracle Cloud Infrastructure by the Oracle Lift team, it is important to ensure a smooth handover to a technical team, or a partner.
+Oracle Lift values the continuation of the cloud journey and we focus our efforts to ensure you start with the best possible foundation, to set you up for success in OCI.

-When ${doc.config.impl.type} completes the deliverables as described in the [Workplan](#workplan) section of this document, ${doc.config.impl.type} will hand over the controls of the new OCI environment.
+When Oracle Lift completes the deliverables as described in the [Workplan](#workplan) section of this document, Oracle Lift will hand over the controls of the new OCI environment.

-${doc.customer.name}, or a partner of your choice, will assume the ownership of the OCI tenancy and responsibility for further development of the OCI environment.
-From that moment forward, having completed the [Solution Scope](#solution-scope), ${doc.config.impl.type} will disengage.
+A Company Making Everything, or a partner of your choice, will assume the ownership of the OCI tenancy and responsibility for further development of the OCI environment.
+From that moment forward, having completed the [Solution Scope](#solution-scope), Oracle Lift will disengage.
 For post-implementation support, Oracle provides you with three distinct resources:

 1. Oracle Account Cloud Engineer (ACE) – This is your first point of contact and will provide technical leadership and support for Oracle cloud technologies and your cloud transformation.
 2. Cloud Adoption Manager (CAM) - Introduces and plans operation monitoring and optimization advisory activities, and continues working with you on the next milestones.
 Please contact your ACE for further information.